 Villa Le Cercle

-This graceful building was built during the Belle époque for the very select Jockey Club of Paris.
-It was then a lively place, animated with receptions where the whole of Paris and the celebrities passing through were crowded.
-The Cercle accompanied the birth of the city, which emerged from the sands in 1860, barely thirteen years before the construction of this building.
+This graceful edifice was built during the Belle Epoque for the exclusive Paris Jockey Club.
+It was a lively place, bustling with receptions attended by Parisians and visiting celebrities alike.
+Le Cercle accompanied the birth of the city, which emerged from the sands in 1860, barely thirteen years before this building was constructed.

 Villa le Cercle, exteriorBld Cornuché facade © Centre International de Deauville

-Jacques Le Marois street side © Centre International de Deauville
+Rue Jacques Le Marois side © Centre International de Deauville

 Interior living rooms © Sandrine Boyer-Engel